blobject/agave/README.md

 where `?` stands for `r`, `b`, `i`, or `z`, representing the *regular*, *bold*, *italic*, and *bold+italic* variants respectively.

 ## discussion
-Feedback, questions, suggestions, etc. are encouraged.
+Feedback, questions, suggestions, etc. are welcome and encouraged.

 When applicable, please use the bitbucket [issues page](https://bitbucket.org/agaric/agave/issues) to help everyone better track *agave*'s progress.